 Students will be required to obtain drug screening as required for clinical placement.
 Additional information regarding health certifications, criminal background checks and drug screening will be provided at the time of admission to clinical programs and/or at the program orientation, as directed.

-CPR cards, Health Forms with required lab reports and a receipt from Pre-Check, Inc. for the criminal background check within the specified dates for their clinical semester must be submitted to the Health Sciences Division Office (HSB-236) upon completion.
+CPR cards, Health Forms with required lab reports and a receipt from Certified Background, Inc. for the criminal background check within the specified dates for their clinical semester must be submitted to the Health Sciences Division Office (HSB-236) upon completion.
 The complete Clinical Student Booklet is available online.